fabibo3/visgeom/README.md

 conda env create -f requirements.yml conda activate visgeom
 ```
+Note: If you are running MacOS on an Apple Silicon device, use `requirements_arm.yml`.

 Install the `visgeom` package in editable mode
 ```
 pip install -e .